Basic APR Calculator

 If you take a mortgage for $100,000 at an interest rate i with no additional fees then i is likely your APR.
 However, if you have additional fees rolled into the loan, your APR will be higher than the stated interest rate i.

 Suppose you lend me $20 for a year at 10% interest.
 At the end of the year I will owe you 20 + (20 x 10%) = 20 + 2 = $22.
-Now, 2/20 = 0.10 or the APR is 10%.
-This is a one year loan at a rate of 10% and an APR of 10%.
+Now, 2/20 = 0.10, so the APR is 10%.
+This is a one-year loan at an interest rate of 10% and an APR of 10%.

-Now suppose you lend me $20 for a year at 10% but you are also charging me a $2 fee for all the paperwork.
-And, I can pay you the fee at the end of the year.
-At the end of the year I will owe you 20 + (20 x 10%) + 2 = 20 + 2 + 2 = $24.
-Now, 4/20 = 0.20 or the APR is 20%.
-This is a one year loan at a rate of 10% and an APR of 20%.
+Now suppose you lend me $20 for a year at 10% interest, but you are also charging me a $3 fee.
+And I can pay you the fee at the end of the year.
+At the end of the year I will owe you 20 + (20 x 10%) + 3 = 20 + 2 + 3 = $25.
+Now, 5/20 = 0.25, so the APR is 25%.
+This is a one-year loan at an interest rate of 10% and an APR of 25%.